albertlyu/milbdb/README.md

 # milbdb

+## Introduction
+This project starts as a sandbox for me learn PostgreSQL's JSON operators and functions on json and jsonb data types, using Minor League Baseball JSON data.

 ## Requirements
 This project was built with Python 2.7.5 and PostgreSQL 9.4.0.
 The initial prototype was created on an OS X machine, in which PostgreSQL 9.4.0 was installed with [Postgresapp 9.4.0.1](https://github.com/PostgresApp/PostgresApp/releases/tag/9.4.0.1).